Trusted WordPress tutorials, when you need them most.

 Now that you know how to optimize Core Web Vitals, you may like to see some other articles related to measuring and improving WordPress performance:

 We hope this guide helped you learn how to optimize Core Web Vitals for WordPress.
-Another important aspect of a good user experience is security.
-We recommend that you follow our WordPress security checklist to make sure that your website performance is not affected by spam or DDoS attacks.
+Another key part of user experience is security, so we recommend following our WordPress security checklist to protect your site.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.